Last Updated on December 6, 2022 by Dr. Saqib Mueed

-- One should cut off its sexual activities which can cause his contact with the feces of his/her sex partner.
+- One should cut off sexual activities which can cause contact with the feces of his/her sex partner.

-- The people who have cryptosporidiosis must be very careful in public places such as swimming pools, parties, and others to gather where other peoples come in contact with them.
+- People who have cryptosporidiosis must be very careful in public places such as swimming pools, parties, and others to gather where other peoples come in contact with them.